rwtodd/Go.Sed/README.md

 ## Status

-It is early in the development.
-There is a basic engine in place, which can run a few of the commands.
-The lexer is almost complete (missing the 'y' command).
-The parser is pretty much working now.
+  * __Command-Line processing__:  Done.
+It accepts '-e', '-f', '-n' and long versions of the same.
+It takes '-help'.
+  * __Lexer__: Complete.
+  * __Parser/Engine__:  Has the common commands and conditions, but some are still missing.
+I will be filling these in soon.

 ## Next Steps

-Add code to run the missing commands (notably I need to code the 's'ubstitution command).
+Add missing commands to the parser and execution engine.

-Also, right now it looks for a hard-coded 'program.sed', and doesn't yet support options like '-e' or '-n'.
-I'll need to add those soon.

 ## Go Get